Regenerative cooling (rocketry): Heat flow and temperature

 The amount of heat that can flow into the coolant is controlled by many factors including the temperature difference between the chamber and the coolant, the heat transfer coefficient, the thermal conductivity of the chamber wall, the velocity of the fluid inside the coolant channels, the velocity of the gas flow in the chamber/nozzle as well as the heat capacity and incoming temperature of the fluid used as a coolant.

-Two boundary layers form: one in the hot gas in the chamber and the other in the coolant within the channels.
+Two boundary layers form: one in the hot gas in the chamber (which is modeled with the Bartz equation above) and the other in the coolant within the channels.

 Very typically most of the temperature drop occurs in the gas boundary layer since gases are relatively poor conductors.
 This boundary layer can be destroyed however by combustion instabilities, and wall failure can follow very soon afterwards.

 The boundary layer within the coolant channels can also be disrupted if the coolant is at subcritical pressure and film boils; the gas then forms an insulating layer and the wall temperature climbs very rapidly and soon fails.
 However, if the coolant engages in nucleate boiling but does not form a film, this helps disrupt the coolant boundary layer and the gas bubbles formed rapidly collapse; this can triple the maximum heat flow.
 However, many modern engines with turbopumps use supercritical coolants, and these techniques can be seldom used.